Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Qu'est-ce qu'un 4 Flute End Mill Best For?

-UN 4 fraise à cannelure has four cutting edges and offers a more balanced combination of rigidity and cutting versatility.
-Although it has less chip space than a 2 outil de flûte, it is often a stronger choice in harder materials.
+UN 4 flute end mill has four cutting edges and offers a balanced combination of chip evacuation, rigidité, and cutting versatility.
+Although it has less chip space than a 2 outil de flûte, it often works better in steel, acier inoxydable, et fraisage CNC général.

 UN 4 flute cutter is commonly used for: